 Soft white fresh cheese, made from skimmed goat's or sheep's milk and whey, but often a combination of the two.
 After brought to a boil, rennet, lemon or vinegar is added and it's placed in a bag to drain for a few days.

-Made in Crete originally, it's now available across Greece; a similar cheese on Cyprus is called anari; on Crete a similar cheese made with cow's milk is anthotyros.
-If the myzithra is salted it's very similar to ricotta; if it's salted and aged, it's used to grate over pasta and other dishes.
+Originally made in Crete myzíthra is now available across Greece; a similar cheese on Cyprus is called anari; on Crete a similar cheese made with cow's milk is anthótyros.
+If the myzíthra is salted it's very similar to ricotta; if it's salted and aged, it's used to grate over pasta and other dishes.
 Left it age for longer it becomes xinomyzithra.

 Image by Rebecca Siegel, Flikr